deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13861/index.md

 ![](figures/figures_5_1.png)

-> 🔼 The figure illustrates the process of multi-granular visual decoding, showing how images are reconstructed or generated from different levels of granularity.
+> 🔼 The figure illustrates the multi-granular visual decoding process, showing how different granularities of image features are decoded to generate images with varying levels of detail and diversity.
 > <details>
 > <summary>read the caption</summary>
 > Figure 3: Multi-granular visual decoding from fine-grained to coarse-grained granularity.